priyankarpal/projectshut/contributing.md

 > **Note**: If you don't have pnpm installed in your system then run this command `npm i -g pnpm`

-6. Now do ahead and create a new branch and move to the branch
+6. Now go ahead and create a new branch and move to the branch

 ```bash
 git checkout -b fix-issue-<ISSUE-NUMBER>